NolanoOrg/nolano-org.github.io/about.md

 ---

 Welcome to Nolano,
-The primary objective of the Nolano community is to democratize access to Large Language Models (LLMs) for creators, developers, and researchers.
-To achieve this goal, the community focuses on two main areas:
+We aim to democratize AI by running chatbots and co-pilots on your personal devices.
+We focus on two main areas:

-1. Machine Learning Research & Exploration
+1. Machine Learning Research: To optimize Large Language Models (LLMs) on personal hardware using techniques like better training, quantization, pruning, and knowledge distillation.

-2. Easy-to-use API for fast AI inference.
+2. Easy-to-use API: To ensure rapid AI inference and ease model integration across various applications.

-Nolano helps individuals optimize the CPU inference (personal hardware) of LLMs by developing techniques like better-trained models, quantization, pruning, and knowledge distillation.
-Furthermore, Nolano aims to remove entry barriers by creating open-source libraries which facilitate model integration in various applications.
+Additionally, we're offering Compression as a Service, reducing the size of your models for efficiency.
+Our open-source libraries aim to make AI more accessible and usable.